svrooij/Xiaomi-Scooter-Motion-Control/README.md

 ## Software
 ### Upload script to Arduino
-Using the latest Arduino IDE, upload the .ino file to your programming board.
+Using the latest Arduino IDE, upload the .ino file to your Arduino Nano programming board.

 ### Flash custom firmware to Dashboard
 Using one of the following apps, flash your dashboard to custom firmware that meets the local regulations: